August-murr/basic_data_science/README.md

-# Data Science Demonstration Repository

-Welcome to the **Data Science Demonstration** repository!
-This repository serves as a showcase for various data science-related projects.

 ## About the Repository

 - **Purpose:** This repository is dedicated to showcasing a collection of data science projects, each designed to explore and analyze different aspects of data, from data cleaning and preparation to advanced analytics, Machine Learning and visualization.